Share this post on:

 What are the Animal Personality Types?

 Gary Smalley was an American family counselor and author of many books on family relationships.
-He characterized the Four Core Personality Temperaments as Animals, where each Animal Type describes how a person responds naturally toward others in daily life and work situations.
+He characterized the Four Core Personality Temperaments as Animals, and each Animal Type describes how a person naturally responds toward others in daily life and work situations.

 The Animal Personality Type does not reveal anything right or wrong about an individual.
 Instead, it explains how naturally you will act in ways specific to that type of Temperament.